GPUOpen-Tools/compressonator/README.md

 ## Compressonator SDK

-Compressonator SDK’s supported codecs includes BC1-BC7/DXTC, ETC1, ETC2, ASTC, ATC, ATI1N, ATI2N, available in a single library.
+Compressonator SDK supported codecs includes BC1-BC7/DXTC, ETC1, ETC2, ASTC, ATC, ATI1N, ATI2N, all available in a single library.

 A simple thread safe interface can compress, decompress and transcode any image as required